WDI-SEA/interview-questions/css.md

 * Describe z-index and how stacking context is formed.

 The z-index allows you to overlap or stack elements on one another using css.
-If an element has a larger element than the element below it that larger element will apear "staked" on top of the element with the lower z-index.
+If an element has a larger element than the element below it that larger element will appear "stacked" on top of the element with the lower z-index.

 * Have you ever used a grid system, and if so, what do you prefer?
-The only grid system I have used is bootstaps built in grid system.
+The only grid system I have used is bootstrap built in grid system.
 I would like to learn other grid systems and how to position everything perfectly using css alone.

 * Have you used or implemented media queries or mobile specific layouts/CSS?